A moment in my story:

 Strung out for years and living on the streets for months, again I stood at a family member’s front door, late at night, begging for “just some food.”

 I knew something had to change.
 Several attempts at suicide, horrible family tragedy, abuse, emotional pain so deep it strangled my soul, I coped for years, drowning out the pain, legal troubles, loss of massive amounts of money, failure, regrets, shame, pain… I was at my end.
-Something had to change.
-Now.
+Something had to change, now.

-Sure I had the “right” to fuel the anger, rage… the pain.
+And that venom was all on me.
+I was fueling that fire.
+Sure, I had the “right” to fuel the anger, rage… the pain.
 But that doesn’t change the fact that it was I who was keeping it alive and burning.
 Just me.
 This was a powerful realization.

-From victim to Empowered.
+From victim to Empowered, in one moment.

 Today, I know I am not at the effects of life, I can choose to create my life.
 And as I believe this, and act on this, life works for me.